endurantgames/cosmiclegends/src/classes/shaper.md

 ## Class Ability: Reshape the Battlefield

-As your action during the Hero Phase of a Crisis, you can change your environment.
+As your move during the Hero Phase of a Crisis, you can change your environment.

 Choose your Power Words, spend Might as normal, and make a